 The one that started it all.
 The one we really owe the entire cinematic universe to.
 If Iron Man failed, who knows where we’d be right now.
 And it very easily could have.
 For all his popularity now, Iron Man was relatively unknown in 2008.
 The true Marvel comic fans knew him, but the general movie-going audience did not.
 Introducing him to the world, and beginning the potential franchise featuring his fellow Avengers team members, was incredibly important.
 And it all fell down to one man – Robert Downey Jr.

 We get a great villain from Jeff Bridges, some wonderful dialogue from a cracking screenplay, and the formation of the leader of what will soon be the greatest superhero team in cinema history.
 And that ending.
 That “I am Iron Man” ending.
 Glorious and completely unexpected.
-And just when you think they’re done, we’re handed the first of the now-infamous Marvel post-credits scenes, with the introduction of Nick Fury, and his Avengers Initiative plans.
+Just when you think they’re done, we’re handed the first of the now-infamous Marvel post-credits scenes, with the introduction of Nick Fury, and his Avengers Initiative plans.
 Genius.
-There is no better way to craft a huge franchise than to deliver one perfect film to kick things off which concludes with a killer teaser at what’s to come.
+There is no better way to craft a huge franchise than to begin by delivering one phenomenal film and concluding with a killer teaser at what’s to come.

 A groundbreaking game-changer.
 One of Marvel’s boldest statements to date.
 Black Panther perfectly toed the line between a popcorn blockbuster and a socially-aware think piece, delivering a new superhero for the ages.
 This was black representation unlike anything we’d seen from a major franchise, and the cultural impact was a genuine milestone moment in modern cinema history.

 Whedon, with his history of strong character pieces, understood there needed to be more than just action here.
 Bringing these four heroes together, plus Black Widow and Hawkeye, would not be an easy ride.
 The apocalyptic conflict may be with Loki, but the real battle was within the Avengers themselves.
 Whedon crafted a screenplay that tapped into that conflict perfectly so that when our heroes finally put aside their differences for the greater good, it’s the stuff of cinematic magic.
 Just think of that revolving shot of our mighty Avengers finally standing together.
-It’s perhaps the most iconic shot in the entire franchise, and one of the most iconic moments in cinema of all time.
+It’s perhaps the most iconic shot in the entire franchise.

 The screenplay is loaded with Whedon’s trademark wit and humour, with some deliciously wonderful lines of dialogue and genuinely humorous sequences throughout.
 The final Battle of New York may go a little over-the-top, but you’re having too much fun with this movie to even care.
 Each character somehow gets ample screen time, and a perfectly executed individual storyline, which is perhaps the film’s greatest triumph.
 It was a true moment in history that every Marvel fan will never forget.
 It still holds up today.
 It will still hold up for decades to come.
 It’s something very special, and always will be.

 A deeply complex conspiracy-filled tale of government corruption and political surveillance, the film is dark and gritty, but still somehow enjoyable and entertaining.
-With all the saga surrounding WikiLeaks, Julian Assange, and Edward Snowden, this film could not have been more timely.
+With all the saga surrounding WikiLeaks/Julian Assange and Edward Snowden, this film could not have been more timely.
 Placing Steve Rogers squarely in the middle of a paranoid state where no one can be trusted is a mark of genius, with Captain America finding himself battling against the very corporation he has always sworn to protect.
 How can you stand for America when America is swiftly turning to the dark side?
-Seems even more timely in a post-Trump world, doesn’t it?
+Seems even more timely in a President Trump world, doesn’t it?

 These films always find a new way to show Cap’s incredible strength, and this one has a doozy.
 How can you forget the image of Cap desperately holding on to a helicopter with one arm and the side of a building with the other?
-Nice bit of eye candy too, with Evans’ ridiculous muscles on full display.
 It’s another iconic moment in this franchise and one that will long be synonymous with the MCU.
-With the film spiralling to an incredible climax, it’s clear the Captain America trilogy is the greatest of the Marvel franchise.
+With the film spiralling to an incredible climax, it’s clear the Captain America series is the greatest trilogy of the Marvel franchise.